ezrizhu/www/content/now.md

 ## What I'm watching

 Gabriel Dropout.
-SWAT on Netflix, I also want to finish watching money heist.
+Money Heist

 ---

-Updated Nov 1, 2023
+Updated Nov 15, 2023

 Part of the [/now page](https://nownownow.com/about) movement.